Kankoda/website/pages/licensekit/features/binary-licenses.md

 description: LicenseKit lets you define licenses with source code.
 ---

-Binary licenses is a great alternative when you need to ship your licenses with your product.
+[LicenseKit's](/licensekit) binary licenses is a great alternative when you need to ship your licenses with your product.
 Licenses are compiled into binary code and can be validated even when offline.

 ## How does it work?